 And Kuina, the straightforward female example of this trope.

 Luffy, Ace and Sabo as children.
-Well, Sabo never got a chance to be anything more than a Cute Bruiser.
+Well, Sabo never got a chance to be anything more than a Cute Bruiser, or so we thought.

 Emily Adachi from Air Gear has insane strength.
 For a while, her physical strength was equal to if not greater than that of the team's initial heavy-hitter Buccha.
 In fact, she had above average strength even before getting into Air Trecks.
 At one early point, FOUR girls try to beat her up for being too friendly with Kazu (whom their leader had a crush on), and she thrashes the lot of them in a matter of seconds.